MomenElsayedDev/MomenElsayedDev/README.md

 # 👋 Hi there, I'm Moamen Abouhaty 🧑🏻‍💻

-I am an ambitious programmer working on building my career as a Back-End Engineer.
-My programming journey began with great passion, where I learned the fundamentals of C++ and object-oriented programming.
-I continuously develop my problem-solving skills and have proficiency in programming languages such as Python, Ruby, JavaScript, and TypeScript.
-I also have 3 months of hands-on experience working with Node.js.
-I aspire to become a highly skilled and influential programmer in the future.
+I am a passionate Full-Stack Engineer specialized in the MERN stack, with solid skills in JavaScript, TypeScript, and 3 months of hands-on experience with Node.js.
+I started learning programming with C++ and object-oriented principles.
+I am continuously improving my problem-solving abilities and aiming to become an influential programmer.

 ---